 The following information concerning the State's budgets has been obtained from publicly available information which the District believes to be reliable; however, the District does not guaranty the accuracy or completeness of this information and has not independently verified such information.
 Furthermore, it should not be inferred from the inclusion of this information herein that the principal of and interest on the Bonds is payable from the general fund of the District.
-The Bonds are payable solely from the proceeds of an ad valorem tax required to be levied by the County within the boundaries of the former Elementary School District in an amount sufficient for the payment thereof.
+The Bonds are payable solely from the proceeds of an ad valorem tax required to be levied by the County in an amount sufficient for the payment thereof.